Comparing Snapshots and Viewing Data Differences

 Selecting Snapshots to Compare

-By default the Changed view displays data changes since the previous snapshot.
-Next to the Changed button, you can see the date and time of the snapshot the current snapshot is compared to.
+By default, the Changed view displays data changes from the previous snapshot.
+Next to the Changed button, you can see the date and time of the snapshot with which the current snapshot is compared.
 Click the down arrow to the right of this date and time to select another, older snapshot if necessary.

 Selecting a snapshot for comparison

-If this snapshot pair was never compared, the corresponding message is displayed.
+If you have never compared this snapshot pair, the corresponding message will be displayed.
 Click the Compare Now button to compare snapshots.
-Note that it can take some time if there is much of data backed up.
+It can take some time if a lot of data is backed up.

 Snapshots were not compared